-9. OFFER OF PLACEMENT
+10. OFFER OF PLACEMENT

-Following interview, medical and physical examinations and security clearance being obtained, successful candidates high enough on the order of merit will be offered a placement in the Bachelor of Engineering Technology in Military Aviation Technology programme, by the Minister for Defence, whose decision is final.
-The enlistment of successful candidates to the rank of Apprentice will be subject to the following:
+Following interview, medical and physical examinations and security clearance being obtained, successful candidates high enough on the order of merit will be offered a placement on the Trainee Military Aviation Systems Technician Scheme.
+The decision of the Minister for Defence is final.
+The enlistment of successful candidates on the Trainee Military Aviation Systems Technician Scheme will be subject to the following:

 - a.
 The candidate passing a pre-enlistment medical examination on reporting for enlistment.
 This examination is in addition to the detailed medical examination at Paragraph 4 above. - b.
 A candidate who is offered a placement must report for enlistment at the required time and place.
-Failure to report for duty will result in the offer of a place to become an Air Corps Apprentice Aircraft Technician in the Air Corps being forfeited.
+Failure to report for duty will result in the offer of a place to become an Air Corps Trainee Military Aircraft Systems Technician in the Air Corps being forfeited. - c.
+Successful candidates will complete an initial period (approx. 29 weeks) of military training.
+On successfully completing this military training, personnel will advance to 3Star Private/Airman/Airwoman rank and will then commence technical training as a Trainee Military Aviation Systems Technician as outlined below in part 2, para 3.

-10. CONDITIONS OF ENLISTMENT
+11. CONDITIONS OF ENLISTMENT

 - a.
-Successful candidates will be required to enlist for service in the Air Corps for a total period of twelve years (comprising nine years in the Permanent Defence Force and three years in the Reserve Defence Force) should they fulfil such criteria as may be laid down by the Deputy Chief of Staff (Support) in regards to such matters as conduct rating, physical fitness and medical category. - b.
-Successful candidates appointed from this competition, who are already serving in the Permanent Defence Force, will be discharged and immediately re-enlisted in the rank of Apprentice. - c.
-Candidates may then be re-engaged for such a period as will make up a continuous period of 21 years of service should they fulfil such criteria as laid down by the Deputy Chief of Staff (Support) in regards to such matters as conduct rating, physical fitness and medical category.
-For those enlisting since 1 January 1994, the maximum service in the PDF applicable to the rank of Private and Corporal is 21 years. - d.
-However, a currently serving member who enlisted in the Permanent Defence Force on or after 1 Jan 1994 may, subject to Defence Force Regulations and to meeting certain criteria and conditions, be permitted to continue in service up to the age of 50 years in the rank of Sergeant and to the age of 56 years in all higher enlisted ranks. - e.
-Successful candidates will be registered with and have their training accredited by the Technological University of Ireland. - f.
-An apprenticeship will be withdrawn from an apprentice if: - They fail to show satisfactory progress at any time during the course of training, or fails to pass the examinations required to progress on the course, or fails to develop the qualities requisite for the satisfactory completion of the course, or if their conduct or service is unsatisfactory; or
+Successful candidates will be required to enlist for service in the Air Corps for a total period of twelve years (comprising nine years in the Permanent Defence Force and three years in the Reserve Defence Force) should they fulfil such criteria as set out in Defence Force Regulations and as may be laid down by the Deputy Chief of Staff (Support) in regards to such matters as conduct rating, physical fitness and medical category. - b.
+Successful candidates appointed from this competition, who are already serving in the Permanent Defence Force, will be discharged and immediately re-enlisted in the rank of trainee technician as set out in Defence Force Regulation A. 10.

-- As a result of examination by a Medical Board, they, at any time, are found to be in a medical category lower than that prescribed; or - At their own written request.
+- c.
+Candidates may then be re-engaged for such a period as will make up a continuous period of 21 years of service should they fulfil such criteria as laid down by the Deputy Chief of Staff (Support) in regards to such matters as conduct rating, physical fitness and medical category. - d.
+A currently serving member who enlisted in the Permanent Defence Force on or after 1 Jan 1994 may, subject to Defence Force Regulations and to meeting certain criteria and conditions, be permitted to continue in service up to the age of 60 years to the rank of Sergeant and all higher enlisted ranks. - e.
+Upon successful completion of the training course, graduates are eligible for the award of a QQI Level 7 Bachelor of Engineering Technology in Military Aviation Technology (B.Eng.
+Tech.
+Level 7) on completion of the requisite modules.
+Trainee Military Aircraft Systems Technicians will also sit the EASA Part 66 modules to obtain theoretical knowledge for EASA B1.1 (FW Turbine), or B1.3 (RW Turbine), or B2 (Avionics) licence requirements. - f.
+A Trainee Military Aircraft Systems Technician will be withdrawn from completing the training programme if: - they fail to show satisfactory progress at any time during the course of training, or fails to pass the examinations required to progress on the course, or fails to develop the qualities requisite for the satisfactory completion of the course, or if their conduct or service is unsatisfactory or - as a result of examination by a Medical Board, where, at any time, they are found to be in a medical category lower than that prescribed or, - at their own written request.